 With the season in full swing, Premier League football is well and truly back.
 There were some good matchups this week, with plenty of action.
 Goals, VAR drama, and lightning-quick play made this week a good one.

 Burnley traveled to the Emirates to face Arsenal on Saturday.
-The match ended 2-1 in favor of the Gunners, who put on a dominate display led by midfield maestro Dani Ceballos.
+The match ended 2-1 in favor of the Gunners, who put on a dominant display led by midfield maestro Dani Ceballos.
 He had a magnificent home debut, assisting both goals and putting on a show for the home side.
 Arsenal controlled the possession, having 67.5% of the ball.
 Burnley played their typical way, launching the ball out wide for Ashley Barnes to chase and make his presence known.
 He got on the scoresheet again, bringing his Premier League tally to three goals in two games.
 Hopefully, we will get to see of Nicolas Pepe as well, who was incredible in the 45 minutes he was on.

 Villa kicked off their first home match of the season against Bournemouth, ending in a 2-1 defeat for Villa.
 Early mistakes cost them, with a penalty converted in just the second minute for the visitors.
 Although Villa had most of the possession and outshot Bournemouth 22 to 12, it took a special effort from new signing Douglas Luiz to get the home side on the score sheet.
 Villa has lost its opening 2 fixtures, conceding five goals in the process.
 They face a tough Everton side at home next.
 Bournemouth will hope to continue their positive performances against City when they travel to the Etihad on the 23rd.